 What Sustainability Means to Us

 Mansfield Pollard was founded in 1866 and has always benefited from a family feel and dedicated teamwork ethic.
-In 2020, the new owners fully embraced this togetherness and continue to develop the business with a long-term outlook to ensure the next 155 years are as successful as the preceding ones.
+In 2020, the new owners fully embraced this togetherness and continue to develop a sustainable business with a long-term outlook to ensure the next 155 years are as successful as the preceding ones.

 With that longer view comes a strong sense of responsibility, caring for employees, providing employment in the local area and valuing our connections within the community.
 We recognise that a sustainable business must be built around an operating model that renews rather than depletes resources, that balances the will for growth with the need to conserve, and that provides stability whilst adjusting rapidly to changing market conditions.

-We Are Carbon Negative
+We Remain Carbon Negative

-Our 2022 Sustainability Projects
+Our Chosen Sustainability Projects

 Reducing Deforestation in the Amazon